Elijah-Bodden/Membrane/README.md

 In brief, this tool is robustly functional at enabling anonymous, homogeneous, untrusted data exchange across a network, but poor at most else.

+> **_NOTE:_** The module is currently only available to be built/integrated from source; however, an official npm package is currently in the works.

 ## Installation and Integation
 ### Demo
   #### Prerequisites